PJB3005/Drizzle/Drizzle.Lingo.Runtime/lingo notes.md

     * 16 is RGBA5551 or similar.
     * 32 is RGBA32 with alpha channel only one bit still.
 * out-of-bounds reads with `copyPixels()` will basically be treated as if the out of bounds region is empty.
+* Copying to a 1-bit image seems somewhat intelligent about whether to pick white or black based on input color.
+Primary colors (like pure red) seem to be black, but secondaries like yellow are white.
+Probably just a specific case of palettization, but still.